vieraboschkova/contracts-dashboard/README.md

 # Contracts Dashboard

 MERN stack simple dashboard.
+[Contracts Dashboard[(https://contracts-dashboard.onrender.com)

+## Structure

 Entry file is in server.js.
 Main server side file are in the api and config folder.
 React (client side) files can be found in the client folder.

 # Features/ Fixes To Be Implemented